icezokzak003/icezokzak003/README.md

 - 👋 Hi, I’m @Nattakit Kongrod.
-- I am currently an Software Engineer (iOS) at G-able.
-I work on developing Mobile banking application.
+- I am currently an Software Engineer (iOS) at KrungSri Consumer.
+I work on developing Mobile application.
 - I always like to learn new technology and skill.